schickling/dockerfiles/README.md

 dockerfiles
 ===========

-Collection of lightweight docker images
+Collection of lightweight and ready-to-use docker images

 ## FAQ